cedadev/cci-vocabularies/README.md

 ## Updating the Server

-To update the triple store on the sterver you must call the script with the `--deploy` flag.
+To update the triple store on the server you must call the script with the `--deploy` flag.

 ```
 cci-vocab --deploy
 ```

-To update the static pages use the `vocab_upload.sh` script, but first update the value of `html_dir` in the script.
+To update the static pages use the `vocab_upload.sh` script, but first ensure that the value of `html_dir` in the script is set to the correct value.